Must Use (MU) Plugin

 If you use Git with your site, installing the Kinsta MU plugin depends on what parts of the site you manage with Git.

-If you do not maintain a copy of the Kinsta MU plugin in your Git repo, we’ll automatically install the Kinsta MU plugin for you or you can use SFTP to install it manually.
+If you do not maintain a copy of the Kinsta MU plugin in your Git repository, we’ll automatically install it for you.
+Alternatively, you can use SFTP to install it manually.

 The Kinsta MU plugin is set to work harmoniously with WordPress and our infrastructure.
-On most sites, it won’t need any modifications.
-The plugin enables automatic clearing of cache on important parts of your site when you make updates to your page and post content.
+On most sites, no modifications will be needed.
+The plugin enables automatic clearing of cache on important parts of your site when you update your page and post content.

-You can also manually clear the cache on your WordPress site with the following methods.
+You can also manually clear the cache on your WordPress site with any of the following methods.

-- Press the Clear All Caches button on the Kinsta Cache plugin page in your WordPress dashboard.
+- Click the Clear All Caches button on the Kinsta Cache plugin page in your WordPress dashboard.

-- Press the Clear Caches link on the WordPress admin toolbar.
+- Click the Clear Caches link on the WordPress admin toolbar.

-We already purge single pages and key pages such as the home page immediately and impose a minimal throttle time on archive pages.
+We immediately purge key pages, such as the home page, and impose a minimal throttle time on archive pages.
 This ensures high availability at all times.
-However, depending on how your site’s configuration, additional caching rules might be needed.
+However, depending on your site’s configuration, additional caching rules may be needed.
 You can add custom paths to purge whenever your site is updated.

-If you need cache cleared on an exact URL (post or page), you can enter this as a single path rule on the Kinsta Cache plugin page in your WordPress dashboard.
-Example: https://yourdomain.com/important-page
+If you need cache cleared on an exact URL (post or page), enter this as a single path rule on the Kinsta Cache plugin page in your WordPress dashboard.
+Examples:

 https://yourdomain.com/custom-post-type/